Hearing loss is common as you get older. Here’s how to turn up the volume and improve your quality of life.

 If your hearing loss is bad enough, the doctor may suggest a hearing aid.
 This device will make sounds stronger and easier for you to hear.
 There have been major advancements in hearing aids over the past few decades.
 Even better: many are now very small and discreet.

 If your hearing loss is so severe that a hearing aid can’t help, you may be a candidate for a cochlear implant.
 This electronic device has two parts: one that sits behind your ear and another that gets surgically inserted under your skin.

-5. Prevent Further Hearing Loss
+5. Take Action to Prevent Further Hearing Loss

-The best thing you can do, she says, is to avoid exposure to loud noises as much as possible, or wear protective gear like earplugs.
-Noises from firearms, jet engines, motorcycles, and loud music all have the potential to harm your hearing.
+The best thing you can do, she says, is to avoid exposure to loud noises as much as possible.
+If you’re going to be around loud sounds like a lawn mower or fireworks, wear protective earplugs or earmuffs.
+Noises from firearms, jet engines, motorcycles, and loud music all have the potential to harm your hearing, too.

 Another important tip to remember is never stick anything in your ears.
 This includes cotton swabs and your fingers which can damage your eardrums.
 Everyone has wax in their ears, and it’s usually best to leave it alone.
 If too much wax build-up is muffling the world around you, your doctor can safely remove it.